 UTI symptoms largely depend on what parts of the urinary tract are infected.
 Your kidneys, ureters, bladder, and urethra all make up your urinary tract.
-Most UTIs occur in the lower tract, impacting your urethra and bladder.
+Most UTIs occur in the lower urinary tract, impacting your urethra and bladder.
 That said, when they occur, upper tract UTIs involving your ureters and kidneys are more severe.
-Typically, burning while peeing, needing to pee a lot, and pelvic pain are common symptoms.
+Typically, painful urination needing to pee a lot, and pelvic pain are common symptoms.

 Since UTIs are caused by bacteria, there are a number of things that make you more susceptible to infection, typically as a result of reduced bladder emptying or irritating your urinary tract.

 Some causes include:

 Chemical irritants in the vagina (spermicides, douching products)